gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This improvement was contributed by [Thomas Broyer](https://github.com/tbroyer).

+### Changes in behaviour of AuthenticationSupported.getCredentials()

+`AuthenticationSupported.getCredentials()` now throws an IllegalStateException if the configured credentials are not of type `PasswordCredentials`.

 ### AntlrTask.buildArguments() has been removed

 Due to our rework on supporting different Antlr versions,